ASTERISC-Release/Erebor/README.md

 Please `cd host-os` and follow the instructions in [host-os/](host-os/) to set up the host kernel/hypervisor.

+## 3. Prepare the environment for the guest (C)VM

+Now it is time to prepare the environments for guest CVM (normal VMs in case of **Setting-2**).
+Please `cd scripts` and follow the instructions in [scripts/](scripts/) to create the build and execution environment for guest CVMs.

 ## Useful Links

 - QEMU documentation for full-system emulation